-With regard to the participatory engagement subattributes, no aggregation was needed for direct democracy (since an already carefully constructed index is being used and there are no viable alternatives) or for electoral participation (since only one indicator is being used).

-The two indicators on civil society participation clearly tapped into a common attribute.
-Since the indicators have almost perfect overlap, they were aggregated into an index (CA=.88) based on BFA.
+With regard to the Participatory Engagement subattributes, no aggregation was needed for Direct Democracy (since an already carefully constructed index is being used and there are no viable alternatives) or for Electoral Participation (since only one indicator is being used).
+The three indicators on Civil Society Participation had only very little missingness and clearly tapped into a common latent dimension, and they were therefore aggregated into an index (CA=.92) based on BFA.